How to travel between Fukuoka and Tokyo

 Prepaid cards provide no savings over regular tickets, but can be more convenient to use.
 There are three prepaid cards in Fukuoka: Sugoca (by JR Kyushu), Nimoca (by Nishitetsu Railways) and Hayakaken (by Fukuoka Subways), but all of them can be used on all trains, subways and buses in the greater Fukuoka region.
 Seven other IC cards from other major cities of Japan, including Suica, can also be used.
 The cards can be purchased through ticket machines at all railway and subway stations.

 This pass for exclusive use by foreign tourists is valid on one calendar day on virtually all trains and buses in Fukuoka, including the subway, JR and Nishitetsu.
 In addition, it provides free or discounted admission to some tourist sights.
-The 820 yen version is valid only in central Fukuoka, while the 1340 yen version also includes the Nishitetsu train to nearby Dazaifu.
+The 1500 yen version is valid only in Fukuoka City, while the 1820 yen version also includes the Nishitetsu train to nearby Dazaifu.
 Sales locations include the tourist information desks at Hakata Station and Fukuoka Airport, and the ticket offices of the Hakata and Tenshin subway stations and bus terminals.

 Unlimited use of Fukuoka's subway lines on one calendar day.
-The ticket costs 620 yen on weekdays and 520 yen on weekends and national holidays.
-Sold through vending machines at all subway stations.
+The ticket costs 640 yen and is sold through vending machines at all subway stations.